JuliusKreutz/rwm/README.md

 # rwm

+Rwm is a window manager written in rust for fun.
+It is heavily based on [dwm](https://dwm.suckless.org/).

 ## Dependencies:

 You will need some kind of rust compiler, xorg-server, xcb-util-cursor and pango though you probably have that installed already.